 Why the Traditional Success Narrative Is Breaking Us

-From a young age, we are told what success should look like: good grades, high-level positions with high pays and a busy life.
-Did you know, this map of success often neglects human needs like connection, rest, mental health, and emotional fulfillment.
+From a young age, we were told what success should look like: good grades, high-level positions with high pays and a busy life.

 When success is only measured by end result, people begin internalising failures as something that is solely their fault.
-Burnout, anxiety, and perpetual stress typically the result of chasing a standard that was never built for emotional sustainability.
+Burnout, anxiety and perpetual stress are typically the result of chasing a standard that was never built for emotional sustainability.

 Redefining Success Towards Internal Measures